North Wales Holiday in Snowdonia June 2001 - page 2

 What a messy eater!
 It was a lovely warm day at Criccieth on the

-Lleyn Peninsula; on the way up to Criccieth Castle we found an ice
+Lleyn Peninsula; on the way up to visit Criccieth Castle we couldn't

-cream shop so couldn't resist.
-Now is that a second ice he's got
+resist an ice cream shop we passed.
+Now is that a second cooling

 |